top of page

 If there is two things I'm passionate about, it's Tasmania, and water.
 I know freediving in Tasmania as much as I know myself!
 I have dived around Tasmania's coasts for my entire life, and have trained under freediving masters around the world.
 I can honestly say I Tassie has the most incredible freediving the world has to offer- after diving overseas I would always jump straight in to the giant kelp forests, swim with the seals and explore the caves of granite boulders when I came back.

 After having no access to any training in Tasmania, I made it a mission to bring training here.
-Tasmania is an underrated, world-class diving location, and the home of the best giant kelp forests in Australia, and no one knows the freediving here better than me.
+Tasmania is an underrated, world-class diving location, and the home of the best giant kelp forests in Australia, and no one knows freediving here better than me.

 bottom of page